zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 ### Authentication with client certificates

-If the keyring or a truststore contains at least one valid certificate authority (CA) other than the CA of the API ML, it is possible to use the client certificates issued by this CA to authenticate to the API ML.
+If the keyring or a truststore contains at least one valid certificate authority (CA) other than the CA of the API ML, it is possible to use client certificates issued by this CA to authenticate to the API ML.

 It is provided by client during the TLS handshake.
 And this authentication is performed with the following prerequisites: